Acquired hypothalamic obesity

 Known Common Causes8:

-- Brain tumors, including craniopharyngioma, astrocytoma, and macroadenoma of the pituitary
+- Hypothalamic-pituitary tumors, including craniopharyngioma, astrocytoma, and pituitary adenomas

-- Brain tumor treatment, including surgical resection and radiotherapy
+- Tumor treatment, including surgical resection and radiotherapy

 Other Causes8: